wavelike/projectx_stock_data_examples/README.md

 * Data import through alphavantage API (https://www.alphavantage.co/), data cleaning and storage at filesystem or in a postgres database
 * Feature Calculations for each days stock prices
 * Training of a RandomForest model and next days price trend predictions
-* Examples of: config usage, unittests, exception handling
+* Examples of: config usage, unittests, exception handling, a class diagram

 ## 1. Initialisation.py
 Execution of this scripts starts data import through the alphavantage API and creation of a 'Stock' object for each